 America’s No. 1 Selling Fundraising Book

 What Asking convincingly shows – and one reason staff will applaud the book and board members will devour it – is that it doesn’t take stellar sales skills to be an effective asker.
-Nearly everyone, regardless of their persuasive ability, can become a highly effective fundraiser if they follow a few step-by-step guidelines.
+Nearly everyone, regardless of their persuasive ability, can become a highly successful fundraiser if they follow a few step-by-step guidelines.

 About the AuthorThe late Jerold Panas was among a small handful of the grandmasters of American fundraisers.
 He was considered one of the top writers in the field and a number of his books have achieved classic status.
 Hailed by Newsweek as "the Robert Schuller of fundraising," Jerry was a favorite speaker at conferences and workshops throughout the nation.
 He served as executive director of one of the premier firms in America and was the co-founder of the Institute for Charitable Giving.
 The very term "philanthropy" would mean less without Jerry's influence.
 His book, Asking, is the bestselling fundraising book of all time.
-Others such as Mega Gifts, The Fundraising Habits of Supremely Successful Boards, Making a Case Your Donors Will Love, and Born to Raise are classics and standards for the profession.
+Others such as The Fundraising Habits of Supremely Successful Boards, Making a Case Your Donors Will Love, and Born to Raise are classics and standards for the profession.